U.S. Employer’s Guide to Hiring International Students

 Student Role: The student submits the completed I-983 training plan as part of their STEM OPT request to the international student services office, which processes the STEM OPT recommendation for the student.
 The F-1 student mails her/his completed OPT application, supporting documentation, and required fee to USCIS.
 Once approved, USCIS issues an Employment Authorization Document (EAD) card as proof of work authorization for the 24-month period.
 The fee is $410, which is paid by the student.

 Cost and Processing Time: There is no cost to the employer.
 The international student services office processes the student’s STEM OPT recommendation within a few working days.
 The USCIS processing time for STEM OPT takes an average of up to 3-4 months, with some cases taking 5-6 months.
 The STEM OPT Extension must be filed prior to the expiration of the initial OPT period.
 If students file their STEM OPT extension applications on time and their OPT period expires while their extension application is pending, their work authorization is automatically extended for 180 days.
 (USCIS does not have to do anything, the regulations allow for the automatic extension of the work authorization if the student timely files their STEM OPT application.)

 Hiring and Retaining Long-Term Global Talent

 H-1B status: Applications for H-1Bs are submitted to the USCIS by the sponsoring company on behalf of the international employee.
-Each fiscal year, for-profit companies are allowed only 65,000 H-1Bs for candidates who have completed undergraduate degrees, and an additional 20,000 are available for those who have completed graduate degrees in the U.S. Non-profit employers are not subject to the H-1B cap numbers.
+Each fiscal year, for-profit companies are allowed only 65,000 H-1Bs for candidates who have completed undergraduate degrees, and an additional 20,000 are available for those who have completed graduate degrees in the U.S. Certain non-profit employers are not subject to the H-1B cap numbers.

 Duration: H-1B status is initially granted for up to three years, but can be renewed for a total of six years.